 To get there, you can either get off at Omotesando Station or Roppongi Station, it takes about 10 mintures to walk there.
 Goryukubo offers 6 seats at the counter and a private room for 6 pax.
 Opens only for dinner, Goryukubo served Omakase menu at 3 prices: 15k,23k and 30k.
 This review is based on the menu of 23k.

-Kiku flower (菊, chrysanthemum) is widely used in Japanese appetizers in Autumn, mixed with wild green mountain vegetables (tastes like spinach tho) and Shitake mushroom and topped with Bachiko (ばちこ,dried sea cucumber ovary) to brought some oceanic flavors.
+Kiku flower (菊, chrysanthemum) is widely used in Japanese appetizers in Autumn, mixed with wild green mountain vegetables (tastes like spinach tho) and Shiitake mushroom and topped with Bachiko (ばちこ,dried sea cucumber ovary) to brought some oceanic flavors.
 The corn juice used in this dish also enhanced the seasonal senses.
 A very refreshing dish to start with.

-This was my second time having turtle chawanmushi this Autumn, last time was at 1* Kappo Kisaku.
-In comparison, Kubo-san's chawanmushi is much lighter than Kisaku's, the duck meat was actually tougher here.
 The steamed egg itself was very silky, the entire dish balanced very well and was not that oily/rich as Kisaku's.
 While Kisaku wins on the texture and flavors of the turtle.

 Chesnut and new harvest rice are both symbols of Autumn, while instead of pearl rice, Kubo-san used Mochi rice (sticky rice) in this dish to create a perfectly smooth texture.
 I thought the rice was quite chewy but it was unexpectly melted on my taugh with a sweet hint, the chestnut was too glutinous and brought up the sweetness.
 Lovely one.

 Move on to the aged-dish (deep-fried/tempura).
-The batter was pretty thin and not oily, i had the Maitake mushroom first which was juicy and crunchy inside, the outer-layer was very crispy - at this point i was quite cofidence with the rest.
+The batter was pretty thin and not oily, i had the Maitake mushroom first which was juicy and crunchy inside, the outer-layer was very crispy - at this point i was quite confident with the rest.
 Amadai too has a thin and crispy battering, the flesh inside was succulent and full of ocean flavors.
 Even the taro impressed us a lot, too.
-Taro is very hard to cook to smooth but Kubo-san deep-fried it directly without pre-cooked it, thus it is very important to control the tempurature and time of cooking.
+Taro is very hard to cook to smooth but Kubo-san deep-fried it directly without pre-cooked it, thus it is very important to control the temperature and time of cooking.
 The taro was very smooth and has a sweet aftertaste.

 First of all, enjoy some clear soup before adding in the lime and eating the fish and mushroom inside.
 The soup itself was clean and aromatic, with a hint of umaminess from the Hamo fish.
-The lime juiced added some refreshness to the soup; the hamo fish was tender and delcious, Matsutake was too lovely.
+The lime juiced added some refresh to the soup; the hamo fish was tender and delcious, Matsutake was too lovely.
 To be honest, i may say this dish was a bit bland in general and the guests next to us have the same opinions.